Where are they now? Chelsea’s FA Youth Cup winners from 2016-17

 After loan spells at Cheltenham Town, Tranmere Rovers and Southampton’s Under-23s, Maddox joined Portuguese side Vitoria Guimaraes on a permanent deal in 2020.

-The 23-year-old made six first-team appearances in 2020-21 before making a temporary return to England, joining Burton Albion on a season-long loan deal in 2021.
+He made six first-team appearances in 2020-21 before making a temporary return to England, joining Burton Albion on a season-long loan deal in 2021.

 LWB: Juan Castillo